Have you ever seen a blog or an online store without any uploaded Images on it? I am sure your answer will be ‘No’. Right?

 Use Relevant Images Only

 If you are using irrelevant images assuming you will get traffic from it then you’re wrong.
-Use of irrelevant will not bring any traffic instead it will make your visitors or customers frustrated.
+The use of irrelevant will not bring any traffic instead it will make your visitors or customers frustrated.

 Let us understand this taking the same example of ‘Ford Car’ discussed earlier in this article.